blankaBalogh/blankabalogh.github.io/src/content/posts/hetjobs.md

 Below, a list of limitations and failures accumulated over 2+ years of (non-full-time) work on this topic

 ## Running hetjobs: `mpiexec` vs. `srun`
-Another limitation we have encountered was linked to the use of `mpiexec.hydra` with intelMPI.
+A first limitation we have encountered was linked to the use of `mpiexec.hydra` with intelMPI.
 As of the beginning of 2026, hetjobs are not well supported.

 The example below executed a single task on a CPU and a GPU node of a HPC cluster (cluster A).
 A hetjob can be run using ARP-GEM's launcher, `mpiexec.hydra`, by creating a custom `hostfile` explicitly listing the name of the nodes used by each process.
 An example of such execution is detailed below:
 ```